 A culturally diverse and historically rich island, Aruba is a country of contrasts.
-Within 10 minutes of The Ritz-Carlton, Aruba — one of the most idyllic resorts on the beach — is the capital city of Oranjestad, an inviting town that delights with Dutch Colonial architecture and boutique shopping.
-Let the hotel's concierge map out the perfect day to explore Aruba, from its cultural charm to rugged vistas and a National Wildlife Park.
+Within 10 minutes of The Ritz-Carlton, Aruba — one of the most idyllic resort hotels on the beach — is the capital city of Oranjestad, an inviting town that delights with Dutch Colonial architecture and boutique shopping.
+Let the hotel's concierge map out your Aruba adventure at nearby attractions like Palm Beach Plaza, Alto Vista Chapel and Renaissance Mall.

 This state-of-the-art museum is housed in the restored historic Ecury family home complex in downtown Oranjestad.
 Three periods of Amerindian habitation are documented through artifacts from various digs around the island and presented through film and audio presentations, exhibits and interactive technology.
 The museum sheds light on the cultural and religious practices of the Amerindians.
 Highlights include a reproduction of a maloca, a hut where natives lived 1000 years ago, and an exposition of history-themed artwork by contemporary artists.
 Public programs include lectures, education projects, temporary exhibits and workshops.